Be Safe, Buy REITs

 Regional malls, shopping centers, triple net, lodging, and healthcare will have a more pronounced near term and potentially long term negative effect from this recession.

-Healthcare’s underperformance in a ‘risk-off’ scenario is a new phenomenon due to the unique aspects of COVID-19.
+Healthcare's underperformance in a 'risk-off' scenario is a new phenomenon due to the unique aspects of COVID-19.
 In fact, healthcare was among the best performing property types in the past two recessions!
-In this case however, senior housing, a large component of the sector, is going to be one of the hardest hit.
+In this case, however, senior housing, a large component of the sector, is going to be one of the hardest hit.
 Already, the annual flu season can be detrimental due to fatalities among tenants.
 As COVID-19 mortality rates are highest in the 70+ age group, this is going to be much worse.

 Furthermore, the demand to fill vacancies will likely fall during this period and potentially longer term from the desire to stop the spread to loved ones.
 With lower revenues and spiking operating expenses due to the premiums having to be paid for labor, earnings will fall sharply and take an extended period to recover.